vecna/Rabbisteg/README.md

     steganography over click: send information in a remote web server, simply simulating an user who's navigating into.
     (contain an interestig concept of: dynamic recurisive dictionary")

+A/

+    phantomjs implementation of 'oddio', because we're in the fucking 2014 and I've not yet relased something useful